 Countercyclical capital buffer unchanged at 2.5 percent

-At its meeting on 1 November 2023, Norges Bank’s Monetary Policy and Financial Stability Committee decided to keep the countercyclical capital buffer rate unchanged at 2.5 percent.
+At its meeting on 16 August 2023, Norges Bank’s Monetary Policy and Financial Stability Committee decided to maintain the countercyclical capital buffer rate at 2.5 percent.
 This requirement helps banks to remain resilient.

 The countercyclical capital buffer is intended to strengthen banks’ solvency and mitigate the risk that banks amplify an economic downturn.
 According to the capital framework, the countercyclical capital buffer is intended, in principle, to range between 0 percent and 2.5 percent.
 Norges Bank will normally set the buffer rate in the upper part of this range.
 If a downturn will or could cause a marked reduction in credit supply, the countercyclical capital buffer rate should be lowered.
 Norges Bank sets the countercyclical capital buffer rate each quarter.

-House prices rose at the beginning of 2023, after falling the previous autumn.
-Since spring, house prices have edged down again in response to higher lending rates, and the stock of unsold homes has increased.
-House price developments are more uncertain than normal.
-Large and abrupt falls in house prices may trigger higher losses on banks’ exposures.
-The risk of a large decline in house prices is dampened by low construction activity and low unemployment.
+House prices rose at the beginning of 2023, after having fallen in autumn 2022.
+Since May, house prices have edged down again, and the number of unsold existing homes has increased.
+Future house price developments are uncertain.
+Large and abrupt falls in house prices may result in higher bank credit losses.
+A potential fall in house prices is cushioned by the low level of residential construction.

-Creditworthy households and firms have ample access to credit.
-As a whole, banks in Norges Bank’s lending survey for the third quarter of 2023 reported unchanged credit standards for households and firms.
+Creditworthy firms and households appear to have ample access to credit.
+In Norges Bank’s lending survey for 2023 Q2, banks as a whole reported unchanged credit standards for firms and households.
 Banks reported some further tightening of standards for CRE firms.
-For the fourth quarter, banks expect unchanged credit standards.
-Risk premiums in the Norwegian corporate bond market have shown little change since August.
-Risk premiums for CRE firms are still higher than normal.
+For Q3, banks expect unchanged credit standards.
+Risk premiums in the corporate bond market are still higher than normal, particularly for CRE firms.